expo/expo/docs/pages/versions/unversioned/guides/push-notifications.md

 > iOS and Android simulators cannot receive push notifications.
 To test them out you will need to use a real-life device.
 Additionally, when calling Permissions.askAsync on the simulator, it will resolve immediately with "undetermined" as the status, regardless of whether you choose to allow or not.
 >
 > For Expo for Web, unless you're using localhost, your web page has to support HTTPS in order for push notifications to work.
+>
+> [Using Next.js with Expo for Web](../../guides/using-fcm) does not yet support push notifications.

 There are three main steps to wiring up push notifications: sending a user's Expo Push Token to your server, calling Expo's Push API with the token when you want to send a notification, and responding to receiving and/or selecting the notification in your app (for example to jump to a particular screen that the notification refers to).
 This has all been put together for you to try out in [this example snack](https://snack.expo.io/@charliecruzan/pushnotifications34)!